AndreaTatoy/AndreaTatoy/README.md

 🌠 I am currently pursuing a Bachelor of Science in Computer Science at New Era University.

-🔭 I gravitate more towards front-end development as I enjoy it more than back-end development.
+🔭 My interest lies heavily in the visual and user-facing aspects of product creation, focusing on UI/UX and designing intuitive interfaces.

+🌙 I choose to apply this passion through front-end development, which allows me to implement those design decisions in code rather than back-end development.
+Although I prefer front-end, I also have experience in back-end.

 ✨ I enjoy exploring new things.
 <br clear="right" />